czeildi/talks/README.md

 # talks
-conference and meetup talks

-some of them are on [speakerdeck](https://speakerdeck.com/czeildi)
+conference and meetup talks, some of them are on also [speakerdeck](https://speakerdeck.com/czeildi)